onetep-devel/documentation/performance.rst

   !
 Energy change per atom: 0.30287E-07 Eh < 0.10000E-06.
   !
 The fast density calculation will now be disabled in the interest of accuracy.

-Note that this will not be printed if ``fast_density_output_detail`` is ``BRIEF``.
+Note that this will not be printed if ``trimmed_boxes_output_detail`` is ``BRIEF``.
 This setting resets any time you start a new NGWF convergence loop -- that means that in auto solvation, geometry optimisation, MD, etc. each optimisation will start with fast density turned on.

 Note that you need at least two NGWF iterations to have a meaningful energy change to examine, so this setting